GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the longer you hold the button, the wider the disrupt radius will be
 - acts as a sphere so you can disrupt mobs above/below you
 - effective to proc Toxic Delivery from the Vile mask
+- its damage on robotics is only increased by skill damage
 ##### Scanner
 - its effect duration is also affected by skill duration